-Sharp-nose Weed Whiting Siphonognathus caninis A colourful fish which grows to around 12 cm long.
+Sharp-nose weed whiting Siphonognathus caninis A colourful fish which grows to around 12cm long.
 Juveniles and females are red, green or brown with a pearly strip along the side, and males are orange to green with horizontal blue lines.
 Males also have a black spot on the top fin and a black patch under the rear of the body during breeding season.
-The Sharp-nose Weed Whiting is found across southern Australia, mainly around red and brown seaweeds on reefs in rough water areas.
-In some areas it has also been recorded in seagrass.
-PHOTO: © R. Stuart-Smith @ RLS, CC BY Attribution
+The sharp-nose weed whiting is found across southern Australia, mainly around red and brown seaweeds on reefs in rough water areas but has been recorded in seagrass. © R. Stuart-Smith @ RLS, CC BY Attribution

-Pencil Weed Whiting Siphonognathus beddomei A small slender species of weed whiting, with a long pointed snout.
+Pencil weed whiting Siphonognathus beddomei

+A small slender species of weed whiting, with a long pointed snout.
 This species is found in seagrass beds and over reefs, mainly around beds of kelp and other brown seaweeds.
-Male Pencil Weed Whiting have a golden body with blue stripes, which are more obvious during the breeding season.
+Male pencil weed whiting have a golden body with blue stripes, which are more obvious during the breeding season.
 The juveniles and females have a prominent eye spot on top of the tail.

-PHOTO: © R. Stuart-Smith @ RLS, CC BY Attribution
+© R. Stuart-Smith @ RLS, CC BY Attribution

+Blue weed whiting / Blue rock whiting

+Haletta semifasciata

-Blue Weed Whiting / Blue Rock Whiting Haletta semifasciata Found on sheltered reefs and in seagrass beds across southern Australia.
-One of the larger weed whiting species growing to more than 30 cm.
+Found on sheltered reefs and in seagrass beds across southern Australia and is one of the larger weed whiting species growing to more than 30cm.
 Males are a bluish colour and females and juveniles are greenish with a silver stripe.
 This species feeds on a variety of small invertebrates such as worms, sea snails, crabs and other small crustaceans as well as algae.

-PHOTO: © D. Muirhead, CC BY Attribution
+© D. Muirhead, CC BY Attribution

-Magpie Perch Cheilodactylus nigripes
+Magpie perch Pseudogoniistius nigripes

 A common reef fish across southern Australia.
-Magpie Perch have thick rubbery lips similar to other members of the morwong family.
+Magpie perch have thick rubbery lips similar to other members of the morwong family.
 There are two dark stripes on the body which can rapidly change colour by lightening the black bands to pale grey.
-Magpie Perch feed on the sea floor or on rock surfaces.
+Magpie perch feed on the sea floor or on rock surfaces.
 They suck up a mouthful of sediment, extract the small invertebrates and then expel the sediment rapidly to form small clouds of sand in the water.

-PHOTO: © A. Pearson @ Flickr, CC BY-NC-SA
+© A. Pearson @ Flickr, CC BY-NC-SA

-Bigscale Bullseye Pempheris multiradiata and Rough Bullseye Pempheris klunzingeri.
+Bigscale bullseye Pempheris multiradiata and Rough bullseye Pempheris klunzingeri.
 Bullseye are small fish which have large eyes used for hunting plankton at night in the water.
-There are several species in South Australia, and Bigscale and Rough are the two most common species seen in shallow waters.
+There are several species in South Australia, and bigscale and rough are the two most common species seen in shallow waters.
 Bullseye fishes are sometimes found in groups around the entrance to caves or under ledges.
-Juvenile Bigscale Bullseyes have bright yellow fins with black tips under the body.
-The bright fins are not present in adults, which are a bronze-grey colour.

-PHOTO: © R. Stuart-Smith - Reef Life Survey - CC BY Attribution PHOTO: © G. Short, CC BY-NC-SA 3.0 AU
+Juvenile bigscale bullseyes have bright yellow fins with black tips under the body.
+The adults are a bronze-grey colour. © R. Stuart-Smith - Reef Life Survey - CC BY Attribution © G. Short, CC BY-NC-SA 3.0 AU

-Yellowhead Hulafish / Noarlunga Hulafish Trachinops noarlungae A small schooling fish species found in Western Australia and South Australia.
+Yellowhead hulafish / Noarlunga hulafish Trachinops noarlungae A small schooling fish species found in Western Australia and South Australia.
 These fishes are usually seen under ledges or near the entrance to caves on shallow reefs, and sometimes aggregate in the hundreds.
-Although this species grows to 15 cm, most individuals are less than 10 cm long.
-The Yellowhead Hulafish is bright yellow towards the tail and many individuals also have a yellow head.
+Although this species grows to 15cm, most individuals are less than 10cm long.
+The yellowhead hulafish is bright yellow towards the tail and many individuals also have a yellow head.
 Hulafish are so-named for their sinuous side-to-side body movements, like a Hawaiian hula dancer.
-PHOTO: © H. Crawford, CC BY Attribution